This IRS tax rule can help owners save on capital gains taxes by reinvesting in their business.

 What types of properties qualify?

 To qualify as a 1031, both properties involved in the exchange must be “like-kind,” meaning they must be of the same nature, character, or class as defined by the IRS.
+For example, you could exchange a vacant lot for an apartment building, or swap a strip mall for an industrial warehouse as long as both are used for investment or business (PDF).

 A few key points to know:

-- A property outside the U.S. may only be exchanged with other real estate outside the U.S.
+- A property within the U.S. may only be exchanged with other real estate within the U.S. A property outside the U.S. may only be exchanged with other real estate outside the U.S.

 How does the process get started?